elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

   {:ok, bucket} = KV.Registry.lookup(registry, "shopping")

   # Stop the bucket with non-normal reason
-  ref = Process.monitor(bucket)
-  Process.exit(bucket, :shutdown)
+  Agent.stop(bucket, :shutdown)

-  # Wait until the bucket is dead
-  assert_receive {:DOWN, ^ref, _, _, _}

   assert KV.Registry.lookup(registry, "shopping") == :error
 end
 ```

 The test is similar to "removes bucket on exit" except that we are being a bit more harsh by sending `:shutdown` as the exit reason instead of `:normal`.
-Opposite to `Agent.stop/1`, `Process.exit/2` is an asynchronous operation, therefore we cannot simply query `KV.Registry.lookup/2` right after sending the exit signal because there will be no guarantee the bucket will be dead by then.
-To solve this, we also monitor the bucket during test and only query the registry once we are sure the bucket is DOWN, avoiding race conditions.
+If a process terminates with a reason different than `:normal`, all linked processes receive an EXIT signal, causing the linked process to also terminate unless they are trapping exits.

-Since the bucket no longer exists, our test fails when trying to `GenServer.call/3` it:
+Since the bucket terminated, the registry went away with it, and our test fails when trying to `GenServer.call/3` it:

 ```
   1) test removes bucket on crash (KV.RegistryTest)